cloudflare/terraform-provider-cloudflare/docs/data-sources/zones.md

 <a id="nestedatt--result"></a>
 ### Nested Schema for `result`

-Optional:

-- `vanity_name_servers` (List of String) An array of domains used for custom name servers.
-This is only available for Business and Enterprise plans.

 Read-Only:

 - `account` (Attributes) The account the zone belongs to (see [below for nested schema](#nestedatt--result--account))